ArtZero-io/frontend-react/docs/frontend_test_plan.md

   - A collection you created in simple mode and an NFT of that collection in MY ACCOUNT \ MY NFTS \ MY COLLECTED
 Steps:
   1. Go to MY ACCOUNT \ MY NFTS \ MY COLLECTED and navigate to the NFT
-  2. Insert the right receiver address for Azero (Polkadot js., Subwallet, Nova wallet) & click icon TRANSFER
+  2. Click on icon Lock Metadata
   3. Fill wallet password & sign transaction
 Expectations:
-  - Successful transaction & unable to navigate the NFT in MY ACCOUNT \ MY NFTS
+  - Successful transaction & able to navigate the icon Metadata is locked
   - Balance is deducted gas fee
-  - Receiver can navidate the NFT in MY ACCOUNT \ MY NFTS \ MY COLLECTED
+  - When click at the icon locked metadata, a pop-up notices you about metadata is locked and cannot be un
 ```

 #### Claim unsuccessful bids